oruehenbeck/django_dynamic_sites/docs/usage.rst

 	- Everything else will be a normal ContentView.

+- *display_title*:
-- *display_title*: For each language you specified in your settings, set the name which it will be displayed as in the menus.
+	For each language you specified in your settings, set the name which it will be displayed as in the menus.

+- *title_text*:
-- *title_text*: For each language you specified in your settings, set a short description of the page, will be available in the context.
+	For each language you specified in your settings, set a short description of the page, will be available in the context.

+- *template*:
-- *template*: The template in which the context will be rendered in.
+	The template in which the context will be rendered in.

+- *bg_pic*:
-- *bg_pic*: Here you can add a picture, if the chosen template supports a background picture otherwise it will be ignored.
+	Here you can add a picture, if the chosen template supports a background picture otherwise it will be ignored.
+Will be added to the context as bg_pic.

+- *transfer_model*:
-- *transfer_model*: The juicy part of this project.
+	The juicy part of this project.
 Here you can select which of your registered models should be handled by the page.

 The rest of the options are supplied by the django-sitetree app and are explained in its documentation.